slittle95/AutoRPT/README.md

 ### Prosodic Event Annotation and Detection in Three Varieties of English

-AutoRPT is part of ongoing research into the detection of prosodic events across the following varieties:
+AutoRPT is part of ongoing research into the detection of prosodic events across the following varieties (as spoken in New Jersey):

 - **Mainstream American English (MAE)**
 - **African American English (AAE)**
-- **Latine English (LE)** (as spoken in New Jersey)
+- **Latine English (LE)**

 ---